Atlanta Serious Injury Attorney

-Atlanta Serious Injury Attorney

 - Difficulty breathing or coughing

-  A serious injury to the cervical or neck above the C-4 level may result in quadriplegia and require a ventilator for the victim to breath.
-The most common cause of death to serious spinal cord injury victims are from respiratory complications, or mainly pneumonia.
+A serious injury to the cervical or neck above the C-4 level may result in quadriplegia and require a ventilator for the victim to breathe.
+The most common cause of death to serious spinal cord injury victims is from respiratory complications, or mainly pneumonia.
 Our Atlanta serious injury attorney cares and wants to get you the help that you need.

 Issue of Degenerative Disc Disease

 In any personal injury claim, you must prove that the accident was the cause of your injuries.
 You can still collect compensation even if you have a pre-existing injury if you can show that the accident made the condition worse.
 Or, your physician can testify that trauma was the cause of your condition.

 If you had a previous MRI or another diagnostic test that showed the absence of a back injury, or of any other pre-existing condition that constitutes the injury you claim, this can be powerful evidence that the trauma caused your injuries.
 If no such tests were performed, then your lack of symptoms before the accident, and your ability to perform or engage in certain daily activities or recreation (golf, tennis, running, bicycling, weight lifting, etc.) but which you can no longer do following the accident is another indication that trauma was the cause of your injuries and not simply the degenerative process.

 The important thing to understand is that insurance companies like to try and excuse negligence by blaming degenerative disc disease.
 That is not fair and is oftentimes false.
 An experienced Atlanta serious injury attorney can have your treating physician, neurologist, or orthopedic doctor testify in support of your claim.

 Severe Burn Injuries